Rush Limbaugh here and the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 I thought the United States was destroying the planet.

-But now that the ChICOM have surged past the United States to become the world's leading source of greenhouse gases, pressure is growing on U.S. policymakers to cast aside longtime anti-SHICOM sentiment and help the SHICOMs clean up its emissions, spewing coal power industry.
+But now that the CHICOMs have surged past the United States to become the world's leading source of greenhouse gases, pressure is growing on U.S. policymakers to cast aside longtime anti-CHICOM sentiment and help the ChiComs clean up its emissions-spewing coal power industry.

 Who said this?

-Representative Steve Israel, Democrat in New York, said with the ChICOMs surpassing the U.S. as a number one producer of Carbon dioxide emissions, we're missing an historic opportunity to create a global alliance with China on clean energy.
+Representative Steve Israel, Democrat New York, said, with the CHICOMS surpassing the U.S. as the number one producer of carbon dioxide emissions, we're missing an historic opportunity to create a global alliance with China on clean energy.

-New data released last month confirmed that the ChICOMs have become the number one greenhouse gas producer, emissions rising at a rate that and by the way, the ChICOMs are denying, Mr. Snerdley.
+New data released last month confirmed that the CHICOMs have become the number one greenhouse gas producer, emissions rising at a rate.

-The Financial Times had a story saying that the ChICOMs convinced the World Health Organization to eliminate from its latest pollution report that 750,000 ChICOM citizens die from pollution every year.
+The Financial Times had a story saying that the CHICOMs convinced the World Health Organization to eliminate from its latest pollution report that 750,000 Chikom citizens die from pollution every year.

-And by the way, reiterate here, there's no there's no scientific proof that these emissions cause warming.
+And by the way, to reiterate here, there's no scientific proof that these emissions cause warming.

-At any rate, when the headline says U.S. is pressured to help China curb emissions, what what is meant, and it is detailed later in the story, they want us to pay the ChICOMs to build the equipment necessary to clean up their coal plants and so forth.
+At any rate, when the headline says U.S. is pressured to help China curb emissions, what is meant, and it is detailed later in the story, they want us to pay the CHICOMs to build the equipment necessary to clean up their coal plants and so forth.

-Kelly Gallagher, director Energy Technology Innovation Policy Project at Harvard, proposed a multi-billion dollar multinational fund with a major U.S. contribution that would give loans and grants for construction of low emission power plants to the Chicons.
+Kelly Gallagher, director, Energy Technology Innovation Policy Project at Harvard, proposed a multi-billion dollar multinational fund with a major U.S. contribution that would give loans and grants for construction of low-emission power plants to the Chikoms.

 I'm not kidding you.